mrob11/django-html5-boilerplate/README.md

 Following are the modifications I've made from the original HTML5 Boilerplate (v0.9.5).
 Some modifications are for Django-specific reasons, others are just personal preference.

-* Upgraded jQuery to v1.5
-* Upgraded Modernizr to v1.6
 * Removed the profiling JavaScript code (since I don't often make use of it)
 * Removed the `plugins.js` and `scripts.js` file and replaced with `projectname.js`.
 * I've included the `crossdomain.xml` file for Flash but serving it needs to be configured.
 I don't work with Flash so haven't bothered.